vectorgameexperts/rust-target-toggle/README.md

 ## Usage

-1. Click on the Rust Target Toggle button in the status bar (symbol: `$(symbol-misc)`).
+1. Click on the Rust Target Toggle button in the status bar.
-2. The extension will switch between the specified Rust Analyzer target.
+2. The extension will switch between the specified Rust Analyzer target and display the next option to toggle.

 ## Extension Settings